alto-wg/draft-alto-pv/basic.md

   In this format, the entity ID combines:

-  - a defining information resource for the ANE on which a "persistent-entity-id" is queried, which is the property map defining the ANE as a persistent entity, together with the properties
+  - a defining information resource for the ANE on which a "persistent-entity-id" is queried, which is the Property Map resource defining the ANE as a persistent entity, together with the properties

-  - the persistent name of the ANE in this property map
+  - the persistent name of the ANE in that Property Map

   With this format, the client has all the needed information for further standalone query properties on the persistent ANE.